‘Days on market’: How long does it take for a home to sell?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The “days on market” metric can help you make better decisions on either side of a real estate transaction.
-Homes are selling faster than ever in this market: In February 2022, the average length of time a property stayed on the market was just 18 days, according to the National Association of Realtors.
+Despite rising rates and inflation fears, home sales are still happening at a fairly brisk pace: In February 2023, the average length of time a property stayed on the market was 34 days, according to the National Association of Realtors (NAR).
 Here’s what you need to know about the number of days a home takes to sell, whether you’re a homebuyer or seller.

 What does “days on market” mean?